 Resources for Applicants & Grantees

-Marillac Mission Fund (MMF) is committed to the measurement and evaluation of its impact on the poor and underserved and on the community at large.
+Marillac Mission Fund (MMF) is committed to the measurement and evaluation of its impact on those experiencing poverty and vulnerability, and on the community at large.
 To support this commitment, MMF staff, in cooperation with the Grant Award Committee and the Program Committee, has determined procedures and practices to integrate the evaluation of outcomes and impact of all their grantees into their own impact measurement system.